Angry-Potato/go-pay-me/JOURNAL.md

 After looking in more detail at Protobuf, and Pact, it still looks like a swagger / openapi API design document is the best choice for this project because swagger / openapi is specifically about documenting APIs for human readers.

 It looks like it's possible to generate a swagger JSON file from scratch, then convert this file to AsciiDoc, and convert _that_ file to PDF.

+Spent some time testing, writing, and documenting a simple script tool that will convert a swagger JSON file to a PDF.
+The tool is dockerised for convenience.
+I just need to write a swagger file based on the given example payments list, and the PDF is taken care of!